CongLeSolutionX/MSE_CPSC-543-Software_Maintenance/docs/Software_Maintenance/Part_V/Chapter_Summary.md

 license(s): MIT, CC BY 4.0
 ---

----
+# Part V - Looking to the Future

-# Part V - Looking to the Future - A textual summary
+## A Textual Summary

 Part V, "Looking to the Future," reflects on the evolution of software maintenance and identifies key research areas to address the ongoing challenges in the field.